cujojs/promise-perf-tests/README.md

+## This project is no longer maintained

+---

 # Promise implementation performance tests

 This is a set of *basic* performance tests for promise implementations.
 As is almost always the case, take these with the usual grains of salt.
 That said, they should give a reasonable ballpark comparison of the performance characteristics of common, basic operations that most promise libraries provide.